dhyanagni2001-commits/NeuroShield-Behavioral-Access-Regulator/README.md

 edit blocked keywords

-toggle kid mode
+enable kid-mode

-Settings can be viewed without password, but cannot be changed without password.
+Settings can be viewed without password, but not modified without password.

 👶 Kid Mode